alyssc/alyssc.github.io/education.md

 <!-- <a href = "" target = "_blank"> </a> -->
 ## Education
 ### Harvard University, May 2022
-A.B./S.M.
-Candidate in Applied Mathematics (Neuroscience) and Computer Science
+A.B.
+Candidate in Applied Mathematics

 ### Selected Coursework
 <div class="row">